odecaux/DSP-Bench/README.md

 Core: \
 \
-Debug compiler on wrong field macro \

-Proper memory layer \
-Plugin allocator \
+Plugin should allocate memory \
-Error message : more info \
+Rewrite error reporting \
 FFT processing available to the plugins \
 Disable hot-reload button \
-Panel toggle : compiler log and IR \
 \
 Optional: \
 \
+Panel toggle : compiler log and IR \
+Bug : wrong field macro \
 Bug : Exiting while hot reloading crashes \
 If the struct layout has not changed, and if initial_state produces the same thing, then do not swap \
 Draggable IR \